han-xudong/libfrankapy/docs/development/contributing.rst

 Thank You!
 ----------

-Thank you for contributing to LibFrankaPy!
+Thank you for contributing to libfrankapy!
 Your contributions help make robotics more accessible and improve the experience for all users.

 For questions about contributing, please: